wiirhan/openbuild-frontend/manual/spec/en.md

 Although this project is developed based on Next.js, the file organization avoids using its default recommended directory structure, as well as the common directory structure seen in other front-end projects.

-Instead, a 'modular' directory structure guided by domain-driven design principles is adopted, with some compatibility adaptations made according to the limitations of Next.js:
+Instead, a "modular" directory structure guided by domain-driven design principles is adopted, with some compatibility adaptations made according to the limitations of Next.js:

 ```
 project/src